Education System in the Czech Republic

 Foreigners staying longer than 90 days must apply their children to school.

 We have prepared a video with a general overview by Kate Wroblowská.
-Please, follow information under the video and also check the presentation “Enrolling Children in Primary School”.
+Please, follow the information below the video and also check the presentation “Enrolling Children in Primary School”.

 You might find a useful also complex guide from the organization META concerning the education of expats in the Czech Republic.